 For most clients, a professional photo shoot is a once-in-a-lifetime or (at most) a once-a-year thing.
 So they’ve likely invested a lot of time thinking about it, shopping for it and blocking off and arranging schedules for everyone who needs to be there to be there.
 They’ve probably invested a lot of money, too.
 Not just for us and our services, but also for their outfits, hair, makeup and more.
 So the first and best thing we can do is reassure them that a) wind happens all the time b) we have some tips and tricks to turn the wind into a POSITIVE and c) it’s not going to ruin session, but it might even make it BETTER.

-2. Channel Beyonce ( Just Not Her Maternity Photos!)
+2. Channel Beyonce (Just Maybe Not Her Maternity Photos!)

 When posing our clients in the wind, we always want our bride’s hair to flow away from her face, not into it.
 So whichever way the wind is blowing, we have her stand in the right direction, so the wind is hitting her face first and then blowing her hair away from her face and out of her eyes.
-We like to call this “Beyonce Wind.” (like an epic fan effect at a Beyonce concert; not those tragic maternity photos) Since most guys have short hair (or at least shorter than their girlfriend, fiancé or wife) they’re not affected by the wind as much or at all, so the wind can hit their head from the back and not push it forward into their face.
+We like to call this “Beyonce Wind” (like the epic fan effect that makes Beyonce’s hair look fabulous when she’s live in concert).
+Just maybe stray away from every aspect of her maternity photos.
+Ya know, unless you wanna be on Ellen 😉 Since most guys have short hair (or at least shorter than their girlfriend, fiancé or wife) they’re not affected by the wind as much or at all, so the wind can hit their head from the back and not push it forward into their face.
 If the wind changes directions, so should our girl!

 3. Have Her Hold Her Hair (or Hat!)